Myrto Uzuni: Youth

 After a successful first-half season in the Albanian First Division with Tomori, which led to a transfer to the Albanian Superliga at Apolonia, Uzuni received his first international call-up for the Albania under-21s squad.
 Head coach Skënder Gega selected him for a 3-day mini preparatory stage in Durrës, Albania, from 22 to 25 February 2015.

 In the following month, he was again called up for the 2017 UEFA European Under-21 Championship qualification Group 4 opening match against Liechtenstein on 28 March 2015.
 Given the number 10 shirt for his international debut, Uzuni started in the attacking line alongside fellow Albanian Superliga player Jurgen Vatnikaj, supported by Liridon Latifi and Enis Gavazaj from the wings.
 Albania U21 secured a 2–0 away victory, marking a winning start to the qualification campaign with goals from Rey Manaj and Liridon Latifi.
 Uzuni played the full 90 minutes and made an attempt to score a third goal.
 However, with the managerial switch, Uzuni saw reduced playing time as tactics shifted to 4-2-3-1, with Rey Manaj as the preferred lone striker.
 Intense competition in the offensive line, along with the arrival of Fiorin Durmishaj and talented midfielders like Latifi, Endri Çekiçi, Milot Rashica, Gavazaj, and Eros Grezda, meant Uzuni often found himself on the bench or outside the 18-man squad.
 Despite frequent call-ups, he played only two other games: a last-minute substitute appearance against Liechtenstein on 16 November and a full 90 minutes in the closing match against Israel in a 4–0 loss.
 Despite his continuous efforts, Albania U21 was eliminated, finishing mid-table with 12 points, equalized with Hungary and trailing Greece by just one point.

 Uzuni scored his only goal for the youth international team on 20 May 2016 in a friendly against the Czech Republic, netting the team's only goal in a 1–1 draw.

 Senior

 Uzuni earned his first senior call-up on 2 October 2018, selected by manager Christian Panucci for the friendly against Jordan and the 2018–19 UEFA Nations League C third match against Israel.
 He made his senior debut against Jordan on 10 October, coming on as a halftime substitute for Eros Grezda.
 In this match, he played alongside Rey Manaj, and the game concluded in a goalless draw.
 Four days later, in the competitive match against Israel, Uzuni played the full 90 minutes as a right winger, but Albania suffered a 2–0 loss.

+During the 2026 FIFA World Cup qualification campaign, Uzuni made seven appearances in Group K, including several starts; he scored one goal in a 3–0 home win against Andorra and also provided an assist in the return match.
+Albania secured qualification to the play-offs with one match remaining in the group.
+He also started in the play-off match on 26 March 2026 against Poland, playing the full 90 minutes as Albania were eliminated following a 2–1 defeat.